pwcazenave/PyFVCOM/README.md

 * netCDF4, version 0.9.9.

-* TAPPy, a harmonic analysis tool for surface elevation time series, available from <http://sourceforge.net/projects/tappy/>.
-A slightly modified version of the TAPPy library is included in the toolbox (to allow importing as a module).

 Optionally:

 * iPython, version 0.10.2.
 This makes for a good development environment, particularly when invoked with the -pylab argument, which automatically imports matplotlib.pylab and numpy.